 III.
-Fort Payne Middle School and Fort Payne High School Digital Device Usage Overview
+Little Ridge Intermediate School 5th Grade, Fort Payne Middle School and Fort Payne High School

+Digital Device Usage Overview

-- 1. Student digital devices will be taken home each night. - 2.
-Prior to receiving a district-provided digital device, students must: - 3.
-Return the FPMS & FPHS Digital Device Release Form signed by both student and parent.
-(The release form is located in the back of your Fort Payne City Schools handbook.) - 4.
-Pay a yearly usage fee.
+Digital devices are assigned to students and will be taken home each night.
+Prior to receiving a district-provided digital device, students must:

+- 1. Return the Digital Device Release Form signed by both student and parent.
+(The release form is located in the back of your Fort Payne City Schools handbook.) - Pay a yearly usage fee.
 This fee will be used for repair or replacement of any digital device which is damaged due to normal usage.
 This fee is not insurance for digital devices lost or damaged due to neglect or abuse.
-The fee structure is as follows: Students currently on Free/Reduced lunch will pay \$20.00 per year All other students will pay \$40.00 per year The Fort Payne City School Board waived this fee for the 2022-2023 school year. - 5.
-District-provided digital devices will be distributed for use during the school year, and must be returned with all accessories before the end of the school year, or when a student withdraws or transfers to another school. - 6.
+The fee structure is as follows: Students currently on Free/Reduced lunch will pay \$20.00 per year - All other students will pay \$40.00 per year - The Fort Payne City School Board waived this fee for the 2024-2025 school vear. - 3.
+District-provided digital devices will be distributed for use during the school year, and must be returned with all accessories before the end of the school year, or when a student withdraws or transfers to another school. - 4.
 Digital devices are intended for use at school each day.
 In addition to teacher expectations for digital device use, school messages, announcements, calendars and schedules may be accessed using the digital device.
-Students are responsible for bringing their digital device to all academic classes, unless specifically instructed not to do so by their teacher. - 7.
-Digital devices must be brought to school each day with the battery fully charged. - 8.
-If students forget to bring the digital device to school, they will still be responsible for completing all class assignments and work using textbooks, paper and pencil.

-- 9. Students who repeatedly leave the digital device at home will temporarily lose digital device privileges. - 10.
-Digital devices that malfunction or are damaged must be reported to the Computer Technician.
+Students are responsible for bringing their digital device to all academic classes, unless specifically instructed not to do so by their teacher. - 5.
+Digital devices must be brought to school each day with the battery fully charged. - 6.
+If students forget to bring the digital device to school, they will still be responsible for completing all class assignments and work using textbooks, paper and pencil. - 7.
+Students who repeatedly leave the digital device at home will temporarily lose digital device privileges. - 8.
+Digital devices that malfunction or are damaged must be reported to the student's teacher.
 Do not attempt to repair or pay someone to repair the digital device.
-The school district will be responsible for repairing digital devices that malfunction. - 11.
-Digital device cases furnished by the school district must be returned with only normal wear and no alterations to avoid paying a case replacement fee. - 12.
-If a student maliciously or intentionally damages a digital device or if the device is damaged, lost or stolen due to neglect, the student will be responsible to pay the cost of repairs or a replacement digital device, app licenses, accessories and protective cover currently valued at \$320.
+The school district will be responsible for repairing digital devices that malfunction. - 9.
+Digital device cases furnished by the school district must be returned with only normal wear and not be personalized with decorations, stickers or drawings to avoid paying a case replacement fee. - If a student maliciously or intentionally damages a digital device or if the device is damaged, lost or stolen due to neglect, the student will be responsible to pay the cost of repairs or a replacement digital device, app licenses, accessories and protective cover currently valued at \$320.
 This will be determined after investigation of the circumstances on a case-by-case basis.